 Engineering translations from English into Malay, and translations and localization for Malay business websites, are as important now as they have ever been.
 One example of this is how Siemens Malaysia is becoming a key player in Malaysia’s digitalization transition, and that nation’s push for attracting highly-skilled labor.
 Siemens is working in tandem with the Ministry of International Trade and Industry, and the Malaysian Investment Development Authority, to help accelerate digital growth.

-Other examples of Malaysia’s digital push are highlighted by companies like Ikea, which is launching a robust e-commerce website for Malaysian and Singapore, or groups like Celcom, which is attempting to foster a healthy startup business culture in Malaysia.
+Companies like Ikea highlight other examples of Malaysia’s digital push by launching a robust e-commerce website for Malaysian and Singapore.
+Similarly groups like Celcom are attempting to foster a healthy startup business culture in Malaysia.

 With government and private businesses guiding various digitalization initiatives, is it any wonder that international companies will have mountains of content to translate into Malay?
-Online content covering the medical device market (given plenty of support by medical tourism), as well as other high-tech sectors, will have to be translated and localized into Malay — or else existing translations will need to be updated and improved with the help of a quality human translation service.
+They are translating and localizing into Malay online content covering the medical device market (given plenty of support by medical tourism), as well as other high-tech sectors.
+Furthermore, they are updating and improving existing translations with the help of a quality human translation service.

 A Positive Future for the Malaysian Economy

 Energy, exports and manufacturing in Malaysia are up, the GDP growth rate has surpassed recent expectations (outperforming other countries in the region), foreign companies like Dell are being attracted to the nation with tax incentives, and investment from countries like China (which comes with positives and negatives) are helping spur the economy along.
 From almost any angle you look at it, hiring a translation service that specializes in Malay translations, as well as business and engineering translations from English into Malay, is a solid investment when working — or planning to work with — Malaysia-based businesses.